 Danny Wilson and Roy Wegerle ended the season as top-scorers with 12 league goals apiece, as Town finished the season in the safety of 16th place.
 The Hatters also returned to Wembley, but were unable to match Nottingham Forest in the 1989 League Cup Final.

-Red may be unfamiliar to most of us as Luton Town colours, and whilst this long-sleeve Adidas beauty carries more than a passing resemblance to a British & Irish Lions jersey; there’s enough of the Hatters’ DNA in this unique kit to identify it as one of their own.
+Red may be unfamiliar to most of us as Luton Town colours, and whilst this long-sleeve adidas beauty carries more than a passing resemblance to a British & Irish Lions jersey; there’s enough of the Hatters’ early DNA in this unique kit to identify it as one of their own.

 This shirt is the holy grail for collectors of Luton shirts, and whilst reproductions have gone down well with fans, there’s no substitute for the real thing.